Easley (crater)

 Easley is a small lunar impact crater that is located on the southern hemisphere on the near side of the Moon, east of the large crater Humboldt and west of Curie.

-The crater's name was approved by the IAU on 1 February 2021.
+The crater's name was approved by the International Astronomical Union on 1 February 2021.
 It is named after the American computer scientist, mathematician, and rocket scientist Annie J. Easley (1933-2011).